CIRES-Geomagnetism/wmm/README.md

                    **dyear**: Optional[np.ndarray] = None):

 If users don't call or assign any value to setup_time(), the current time will be used to compute the model.
 Either by providing year, month, day or deciaml year.
+When passing the decimal year, please pass the decimal year as float point or array to `dyear`
 ```python
 from wmm import wmm_calc
 model = wmm_calc()